The Week Ahead - 1/12/24

 For more on BoA pushing back their est for the end of QT to Mar ‘25 from YE ‘24 “which could create a funding blind spot for the Fed” in the event the debt limit (which expires at YE) is not resolved you can follow this link and look in this section.
 In summary their thinking is that, similar to earlier this year, the Treasury’s depletion of its General Account (TGA) will offset what would otherwise be a continued drawdown of liquidity.
 That will keep liquidity stable but will rapidly reverse once the debt limit is ultimately raised (which BoA est’s will again be in July as they assume Congress will take it to the very last second as is their habit), which could lead to a funding squeeze.
 However if the debt limit is raised in advance, the liquidity issue will come quickly as noted above, and we could very easily find ourselves in another 2018 scenario (which resulted in a near bear market).

-Overall, bank reserves still remain just -$470bn below June 1, 2022 levels ($3.36tn), when the Fed started QT, a better result than even the most optimistic estimates at the time.
+Overall, bank reserves are just -$30bn below June 1, 2022 levels ($3.36tn), when the Fed started QT, a better result than even the most optimistic estimates at the time.

 For background on various estimates of when reserves will be “too low” see the Feb 4th Week Ahead.